rasmus-kirk/nixarr/docs/wiki/ddns/njalla/index.md

 ![Njalla Domain](/docs/wiki/ddns/njalla/domain.png)

-Then press "Add record" and select "Dynamic" and write your subdomain in the input box.
+Then press "Add record", select "Dynamic" and write your subdomain in the input box.
 It should now be added to your records.
 Click on the record, you should now see something like the following:

 ![Njalla Record](/docs/wiki/ddns/njalla/record.png)

-With this, then your JSON file should contain:
+Given this, your JSON file should contain the following:

 ```json
   {